-A mouse is one of the two most common devices for navigating in PC games, the other one is the keyboard.
+A mouse is one of the two most common devices for navigating in PC games, the other one being the keyboard.

-A regular mouse can be good for gaming if you're just a beginner and only play games casually.
-But if you're a pro-gamer, you should have a reliable gaming mouse.
+A regular mouse can be good for gaming if you’re just a beginner and/or only play games casually.
+But if you’re any bit serious about it, you should have a reliable gaming mouse.

 Gaming Mouse Vs Regular Mouse